WhitakerLab/scona/CONTRIBUTING.md

 ```python
     'package-name': ('https://package.documentation.url/', None)
 ```
-to the `intersphinx_mapping` dictionary in [docs/source/conf.py](docs/source/conf.py)
+to the `intersphinx_mapping` dictionary in [docs/source/conf.py](docs/source/conf.py) (the handy dandy configuration file for sphinx).

-### Generating documentation
+### Building Sphinx docs

+When [docstrings](https://en.wikipedia.org/wiki/Docstring#Python) are updated, `sphinx` can automatically update the docs (and ultimately our website).
+Unfortunately this is [not yet an automated process](https://github.com/WhitakerLab/BrainNetworksInPython/issues/79).
+For the time being somebody needs to build those pages.
+If you're comfortable doing this you can follow the instructions below, but if it's going to be a barrier to you submitting a pull request then please just prepare the docstrings and the maintainers of BrainNetworksInPython will build the html files for you 😃.
+You might also use these instructions to build documenatation locally while you're still writing, for example to check rendering.

-To use sphinx to generate the new documentation you will need `sphinx` (`pip install sphinx`) and `make` (depends on your distribution) installed.
+You will need `sphinx` (`pip install sphinx`) and `make` (depends on your distribution) installed.
 In a terminal, navigate to the docs folder and run `make html`.
-You should be able to view the new documentation in your browser at file:///local/path/to/BrainNetworksInPython/docs/build/html/BrainNetworksInPython.html#module-BrainNetworksInPython
+You should be able to view the new documentation in your browser at `file:///local/path/to/BrainNetworksInPython/docs/build/html/BrainNetworksInPython.html#module-BrainNetworksInPython`

-#### Tutorials
+### Tutorials

 You may also want to show off the functionality of some new (or old) code.
 Please feel free to add a tutorial to the tutorials folder.
 You may find it helpful to use the `NSPN_WhitakerVertes_PNAS2016` data as an example dataset, as demonstrated in [tutorials/tutorial.ipynb](#tutorials/tutorial.ipynb).